FavCRM/favcrm-for-woocommerce/README.txt

 Requires at least: 3.5.1
 Tested up to: 6.7
 Requires PHP: 5.6
-Stable tag: 1.0.9
+Stable tag: 1.0.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-FavCRM for WooCommerce enhances your store with a loyalty program, enabling customers to become members, earn point rewards, and redeem points as cash for their purchases.
+Enhances your store with a loyalty program, enabling member program, earn point rewards, and redeem points as cash for their purchases.

 == Description ==